Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 DAY 3: Shamakhi – Sheki

 First sight of the day is Shamakhi, an ancient city of Azerbaijan, to see where the first dynasty of the state of Shirvan was founded.
 Visit Yeddi Gumbez, the mausoleum known as the Seven Domes, where the remains of the last of the Shamakhi Dynasty lies.
-Next, we make a stop in Maraza village for a visit to Diri-Bab, a magnificent two-storied mausoleum-mosque.
-Our final stop for the day is Kish, one of the oldest villages in Azerbaijan.
+We'll then visit Dzhuma Mosque, the oldest and largest mosque in Azerbaijan.
+Our next stop for the day is Kish, one of the oldest villages in Azerbaijan.
 We visit the Mother of Alban church and ancient cemetery that dates back all the way to the 6th Century.
 Once we reach our final destination, Sheki, you will have the evening to explore at your leisure.

 DAY 4: Sheki – Lagodekhi – Signagi